-RNZ reporter Katie Doyle, who was at the fire service cordon at Freyburg Ave in Papatoetoe, described it as carnage saying there had been a lot of damage.
+RNZ reporter Katie Doyle, who was at a fire service cordon at Freyburg Ave in Papatoetoe, described the scene as carnage, saying there had been a lot of damage.

 She said the street was strewn with branches and one tree had been completely uprooted.
 There were pieces of corrugated iron ripped away, power lines down and roof tiles ripped off by the tornado.

-MetService meteorologist Andrew James said there had been 1500 lightening strikes over the past six hours, with just one hitting on land in Auckland.
+MetService meteorologist Andrew James said there had been 1500 lightening strikes in six hours, with just one hitting on land in Auckland.

 "The atmosphere is what we call unstable, so conducive to thunderstorms and there are the ingredients there for the possibility of a tornado."

-James said the thunderstorm would have been quick and fast moving.
-The front is now moving south over the country.
+James said the thunderstorm would have been quick and fast moving and the bad weather has moved away from Auckland this afternoon.

 "Then the lights started to flicker, then there was this big wind gust."